mit-teaching-systems-lab/wordpress-edx-forums/README.md

 # forums
-WordPress forums for EdX courses
+WordPress forums for EdX courses.
+See the private [private-teaching-systems-lab/forums](https://github.mit.edu/private-teaching-systems-lab/forums) repo for additional project and commit history.

 ## Initial setup and course authoring
 - [Initial setup for a new course](docs/initial-setup.md)